 Earnings Test Limit Increases Slightly

 Another change that impacts older adults who are drawing Social Security while continuing to work is a modest increase to the earnings test limit.
 This refers to the amount of income a recipient could earn before the government would begin withholding benefits.

-In 2021, the limit for those drawing Social Security benefits who haven't yet reached full retirement age will rise to $18,960, up by nearly four percent from the 2020 limit of $18,240.
+In 2022, the limit for those drawing Social Security benefits who haven't yet reached full retirement age rose to $19,560, up from the 2021 limit of $18,960.
 Once recipients surpass that limit, the government will withhold one dollar of Social Security benefits for every two dollars they earn.

 FYI: The full retirement age is 66 or 67 for most Americans, depending on the year they were born.

-For those who will hit that magic age in 2021, the limit will increase to $50,520 from $48,600, and a $1/$3 ratio will apply.
+For those who will hit that magic full retirement age in 2022, the limit increases to $51,960 (up from $50,520 in 2021), and a $1/$3 ratio applies.
 In other words, the government will withhold one dollar of Social Security benefits for every three dollars you earn.
-On the other hand, those who earn income after reaching their full retirement age will continue to face no earnings limit or withholding ratio.3
+On the other hand, those who earn income after reaching their full retirement age continue to face no earnings limit or withholding ratio.3

-Gift Exclusion Remains Level, Lifetime Limit Rises Slightly
+Gift and Estate Tax Exemption Limit Rises Slightly

 Standard Tax Deduction Inches Up